SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.10c.txt

  - Ex wolf spirit spawn rate is adjusted
  - Ex wolf spirits can be grazed
  - Ex wolf spirit kill reward is restored
- - Ex attack will spawn a couple of normal wolf spirits in addition to Ex wolf spirits
  - Spell card lasers are longer and travel faster

 Yuuma: